xsolla/pay-station-sdk/README.md

 ## Credit card integration guide

 > A working example can be found [here](./examples/credit-card).
-> Note: 3The 3-D Secure flow doesn't work in a sandbox environment.
+> Note: The 3-D Secure flow doesn't work in a sandbox environment.

 Integration flow: